vinit-4209/AI_sales-Model/README.md

-# Fast Whisper – Optimized Speech-to-Text System
+## Whisper – Optimized Speech-to-Text System

-Fast Whisper is an **optimized, faster, and memory-efficient implementation** of OpenAI’s Whisper Automatic Speech Recognition (ASR) model.
+Whisper is an **optimized, faster, and memory-efficient implementation** of OpenAI’s Whisper Automatic Speech Recognition (ASR) model.
 It delivers **real-time transcription** performance while retaining Whisper’s **multilingual accuracy** and **robust handling of accents**.

 ---

-## 🚀 What is Fast Whisper?
+## 🚀 What is Whisper?

 - Converts Whisper models into **CTranslate2** or **Faster-Whisper** format for optimized CPU/GPU inference.
 - Provides **streaming transcription** for **low-latency applications**.